 Fizzell Violin Lessons

 String instruments are fun and rewarding instruments to play, but are also very challenging.
-They require a lot of time, focus, and dedication.
+They require focus and dedication.
 Whether you’re trying out a new hobby or pursuing your passion, getting a skilled instructor can help you stick to your practice schedule and stay motivated.

 Sign up for a lesson with me at Fizzell Violin Lessons.
-I can teach students in Colorado Springs, Colorado in person.
-I also offer virtual lessons to interested individuals anywhere!
+I teach students in Colorado Springs, Colorado in person, and virtual lessons to interested individuals anywhere!
 Get in touch with me for inquiries.

 Get to Know Me